Separating from your spouse will likely affect many aspects of your life – and it is stressful and daunting for many individuals.

 Either way, if there are contested elements of the divorce, it is important to seek legal advice and a lawyer should always draw up the final agreement between you.

 Communication is important at every step.
 Arbitration and litigation are the final steps if mediation and collaboration cannot or do not work.

 Contact Our Experienced Edmonton Divorce Lawyers

-If you are going through a separation in Edmonton, an experienced divorce lawyer at Spectrum Family Law will sit down with you and discuss your options.
+If you are going through a separation in Alberta, an experienced divorce lawyer at Spectrum Family Law will sit down with you and discuss your options.